SolaceHarmony/SolaceCore/docs/README.md

 When contributing to the documentation, please follow these guidelines:

 1. Place component-specific documentation in the appropriate subfolder under `components/`
-2. Add architectural diagrams to the `diagrams/` directory
+2. Store architectural diagrams alongside their respective components
 3. Use Markdown for all documentation
 4. Include code examples where appropriate
 5. Keep documentation up-to-date with code changes